 Table of Contents

-Unfortunately, the answer is no. So far, Chase doesn’t offer personal loans to new or existing customers.
+Unfortunately, the answer is no. So far, personal loans from Chase are not offered to new or existing customers.
 It doesn’t even matter what kind of credit you have.
-Whether you’re looking for a bad credit loan or a good credit loan, Chase doesn’t have the ability to finance general purchases.
+Whether you’re looking for a bad credit loan or a good credit loan, Chase doesn’t offer personal loans at this time.

 While you won’t be able to consolidate your credit card debt or finance your upcoming wedding with a Chase personal loan, there are other options available to achieve your financial goals.
 Even if you have bad credit, there are plenty of ways to get the cash you need.